MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-schema.md

 # Azure Developer CLI schema

-[Templates](./overview.md#azure-developer-cli-templates) are sample repositories that include app code, tools, and infrastructure code.
+[`azd` templates](./overview.md#azure-developer-cli-templates) are sample repositories that include app code, tools, and infrastructure code.
 You can use these templates to create your own solutions using Azure Developer CLI (azd).
 The [azure.yaml](https://github.com/Azure/azure-dev/blob/main/schemas/v1.0/azure.yaml.json/) schema defines and describes the apps and types of Azure resources that are included in these templates.

 ## Sample